 After hearing the news that fellow evictees Ruby’s Bar and Paul’s Daughter were offered leases when a Miami restaurateur suddenly pulled out of a deal to develop the Boardwalk, Berlingieri phoned to pitch his proposal.
 But he says Valerio Ferrari, president of Zamperla, replied that it was time for him to move on.
 “If he would have said it in front of me, you would have read about it in the paper,” says Berlingieri, noting that he and his partner offered to pay for a redo of Beer Island, conforming in every detail to Ferrari’s “vision.”
 “I told him, just send me the blueprints.
 We will go partners, 50-50, on the gross.
 Not a dollar out of your pocket.”

-Beer Island was launched in partnership with the owner of Cha Cha’s in 2008 on the site of the miniature gold course evicted by Thor Equities.
+Beer Island was launched in partnership with the owner of Cha Cha’s and a local arcade in 2008 on the site of the miniature golf course evicted by Thor Equities.
 When ATZ wrote about the bar last month in “Butterflies and Beer Island,” we discovered some reviews on Yelp that entertainingly convey its appeal.
 More than a decade ago, Berlingieri created another original, Shoot the Freak, which was evicted last year to make way for the new Scream Zone entrance.
 At the time of last year’s evictions, Zamperla issued a statement saying “We look forward to creating an incredible new experience on the boardwalk, while continuing to honor Coney Island’s magnificent past.”

 “We kept Coney Island a place people came to all these years,” says Berlingieri.
 “The City gave it to a bunch of people who never stepped foot in Coney Island.”
 He is bitter that Zamperla pays only $100,000 rent and a small percentage of receipts for all of the City property they lease in Coney Island.
 Each of the Boardwalk businesses has been paying $100,000 per year rent, plus a $10,000 surcharge initiated this year.
 “Where do we go?
 It’s like a death sentence,” he says.
 “It’s not like there’s twenty amusement parks to move to.
 You’ve heard of the American Dream.
 It doesn’t apply in New York.”